-Probe insertion is a post-layout debug process that enables internal nets in the FPGA design to be routed to unused I/Os.
-Nets are selected and assigned to probes using the Probe Insertion window in SmartDebug.
-The rerouted design can then be programmed into the FPGA, where an external logic analyzer or oscilloscope can be used to view the activity of the probed signal.
+Probe insertion is a post-layout debug process that enables internal nets in the FPGA design to be routed to unused I/Os, as shown.
+Nets are selected and assigned to probes using the Probe Insertion window in the SmartDebug tools.
+The re-routed design can then be programmed into the FPGA, where an external logic analyzer or oscilloscope can be used to view the activity of the probed signal.

-Figure 161 · Probe Insertion in the Design Process
+Probe Insertion in the Design Process

-The Probe Insertion debug feature is complementary to Live Probes and Active Probes.
-Live Probes and Active Probes use a special dedicated probe circuitry.
+The Probe Insertion debug feature is complementary to the Live Probes and Active Probes.
+In the case of Live Probes and Active Probes, a special dedicated probe circuitry is used.